MajorMilk/Discord-Music-Bot-With-Open-AI-Integration/README.md

 # Discord-Music-Bot-With-Open-AI-Integration
-A music bot made with Discord.NET 3.9, YoutubeExplode, and Betalgo.OpenAI.GPT3
+A music bot made with Discord.NET 3.10, YoutubeExplode, and Betalgo.OpenAI.GPT3

-Because of a change made by discord to the way they handle packets this bots music functionality is broken ATM, theres already a fix in the Discord.NET Dev build, but not for the nuget.
-If you're having problems this is why.

 this program uses FFMpeg without it, the music part of this music bot wont work. you'll need to provide a path to your exe. you need to place the path in the CreateStream function in the MusicPrefixModule at the top of the class.